Hypercapnia (Hypercarbia): Causes and Treatment By Dr. Artour Rakhimov, Alternative Health Educator and Author

 Chronic hypercarbia can often accompany

-compromise gas exchange in the lungs leading to inability of CO2 to
+compromise gas exchange in the lungs leading to the inability of CO2 to

 diffuse from the venous blood in the alveoli and/or inability of the